-Speaking further at the event, the Director General of NIMASA Dr. Dakuku Peterside expressed delight at release of the country's Gross Domestic Product (GDP) figures by the National Bureau of Statistics (NBS) confirming Nigeria's exit from recession.
+Speaking further at the event, the Director General of NIMASA Dr. Dakuku Peterside expressed delight at the maritime forecast release which coincided with the release of the country's Gross Domestic Product (GDP) figures by the National Bureau of Statistics (NBS) confirming Nigeria's exit from recession.
 He noted that it is a positive indicator that Nigeria's economy is rebound for growth in 2018 and beyond.